Useurmind/DockerGauge/Readme.md

 To make this work you have to copy your project into a derived image, install any npm packages required and set the working folder to your project folder.

+It preinstalls the following plugins:

+- js
+- screenshot
+- html-report
+- xml-report